rowolff/babel-poe/README.md

 # For users

-Go to the release page (coming soon) and download/run the setup.
+Go to the release page https://github.com/rowolff/babel-poe and download/run the setup.

 # For developers